 Mechanical Licenses and Royalties

-Mechanical licenses grant the licensee right to record and distribute a writer’s song.
+Mechanical licenses grant the licensee the right to record and distribute a writer’s song.
 Essentially, the licensor is giving someone the opportunity to create their own sound recording copyright using an existing composition copyright.
 When certain conditions are met, anyone can obtain a compulsory mechanical license to reproduce and distribute a writer’s song.
-Subsequently, the licensees pay a royalty rate determined by the government to the music publisher (through the Harry Fox Agency or MRI collecting societies), who then splits that payment with the songwriter.
+Subsequently, the licensees pay a royalty rate determined by the government to the music publisher (through the Mechanical Licensing Collective, the Harry Fox Agency or MRI collecting societies), who then splits that payment with the songwriter.

 To collect royalties for the public performances of their works, songwriters sign deals with PROs such as ASCAP, BMI, SESAC and GMR.
 The PROs issue blanket licenses to a wide array of users, including terrestrial radio stations, TV stations, non-interactive streaming services like Pandora and Sirius XM, and performance venues.
 These licenses allow for the end users to perform the PRO’s entire catalogue in exchange for royalty payments.
 Royalty schemes vary between PROs, but are mostly based on a weighted percentage system according to the type of performance.
 For example, a Top 40 radio performance is probably weighted higher than a performance via Pandora in a coffee shop.
 The PRO then sends half the royalties to the publisher, and half to the songwriter.